Serena given first serious test in Madrid

-MADRID World number one Serena Williams was given her first serious test at this year's Madrid Open but recovered from a second set mauling to beat Spaniard Anabel Medina Garrigues 6-3 0-6 7-5 in the quarter-finals on Friday.
+MADRID World number one Serena Williams was given her first serious test at this year's Madrid Open as she had to recover from being obliterated in the second set to beat unseeded Spaniard Anabel Medina Garrigues 6-3 0-6 7-5 in the quarter-finals on Friday.

-It was only the seventh time in her career Serena had lost a set to love, the last time being in November 2008 against her sister Venus at the season-ending WTA Championships in Qatar.

-The defending champion at the clay event fought back from 4-2 down in the third set to see off the unseeded local favourite, who was cheered on by a partisan crowd at the Magic Box Arena, in two hours and 14 minutes.
+The defending champion at the clay event fought back from 4-2 down in the third set to see off the local favourite, who was cheered on by a partisan crowd at the Magic Box Arena.

 Williams, who had not dropped a set in her opening three matches, will meet seventh-seed Sara Errani in the last four, after the Italian swept aside unseeded Russian Ekaterina Makarova 6-4 6-3.

-On the other side of the draw, world number two Maria Sharapova comfortably booked a semi-final berth by beating unseeded Estonian Kaia Kanepi 6-2 6-4.
+On the other side of the draw, world number two Maria Sharapova comfortably booked her semi-final berth beating unseeded Estonian Kaia Kanepi 6-2 6-4.

-The Russian will meet Serbian former world number one and 16th seed Ana Ivanovic, who dismissed Germany's sixth seed Angelique Kerber 6-3 6-1.

-"It was definitely a battle," American Williams told a news conference after her struggle with Medina Garrigues.
+"It was definitely a battle," Williams told a news conference after her match with Medina Garrigues.

 "I obviously didn't do much in the second set and I think I gave her a lot confidence to play better.
 I thought she played really well in the third."